-As a psychologist specializing in sexuality and relationships, I went on the "cheating" dating site Ashley Madison while gathering information for my eBook on online dating.
-What an education!
-Starting 12 years ago, this website kicked off a boom of dating sites for married people.
+I recently went on the "cheating" dating site Ashley Madison while gathering information for my eBook on online dating.
+And wow—what an education!
+For over 12 years now, this website kicked off a boom of dating sites for married people.

-The success of such a service makes a lot of sense because sites for married people allow the dater to be anonymous.
-If the lover isn’t among your circle of friends, neighbors or co-workers, you're safer from being caught.
+The success of such infidelity sites makes a lot of sense, because they grant married "daters" anonymity.
+If the chosen lover isn’t among your circle of friends, neighbors or co-workers, you're less likely to get caught.

-The men I encountered through email, phone conversations and in person meetings made clear that they were looking for love.
-For some, sex is really not that important.
-Romance seems to be the dominant interest.
-They want a "lover" to text that they are thinking about them or a caring phone call mid-afternoon.
+For some, sex really isn't that important.
+Romance is the dominant interest.
+They want a "lover" to text them saying that she's thinking about them.
+They long to receive a caring phone call mid-afternoon.

-Many put up pictures of their erect penises, but after it was admired, it didn't come up in conversation again.
+Many put up pictures of their erect penises, but after receiving the admiration they wanted, it didn't come up in conversation again.

-One man texted that he was thinking of me while with his wife waiting for a movie to start.
-We had never met.
-When we talked on the phone it was in those tones of caring and desire of lovers.
-We never did meet.
+One man said he was thinking of me ... while he was with his wife waiting for a movie to start.
+We'd never met (and never did).
+But when we spoke on the phone, it was with tones of caring and desire, like lovers.

-I asked many men why they wanted a lover.
-Most were not having sex with their wives.
+Of those men seeking sex, I asked why they wanted a lover.
+It turns out, most were not having sex with their wives.
 But even without sex, people can feel loved and adored.
-These men didn't feel loved but couldn’t justify divorce because of the children, even adult children, and the sense of family they appreciated.
-But they also wanted love.
+These men, however, didn't feel loved either.
+But they couldn’t justify divorce because of the children they adored (even adult children) and the sense of family they appreciated.

-One man stayed in his marriage after his wife had at least two long affairs, but he was no longer willing to be sexual with her.
-After years of no sex, he went online to find married women.
-He, too, didn’t want just sex.
-He wanted an affectionate, caring exchange that included some sexual activity.
+One man stayed in his marriage after his wife indulged in at least two long affairs.
+At that point, he was no longer willing to have sex with her.
+After years of that sexless existence, he finally went online to find married women to share encounters with.
+Even then, he didn’t want "just sex".
+He wanted an affectionate, caring exchange that also included some sexual activity.

 Another man's wife was chronically ill, depressed and didn't enjoy sex.
-He had married her hoping to help her get well.
+He'd married her hoping to help her get well.
 When failing, he sought out interested women, but never actually consummated sex with any.

 A man dating a woman who was eager for sex was upset by her lack of interest in romantic dinners.
 He stopped seeing her.

 Sexual shame is the greatest inhibitor of couples being able to maintain an abundant desire for each other.
-We look at how that influences the lack of interest, and the felt need for outside-in stimulation.
+We look at how shame influences their lack of interest, and the felt need for outside-in stimulation.

-I believe that the extent of extramarital affairs initiated online is the outcome of the large number of people who cannot incorporate loving sex into their marriages.
-These sites offer a facsimile of it, where they find people who will talk with them, and make them feel special in some way.
+I believe the frequency of extramarital affairs initiated online is the outcome of the large number of people who cannot incorporate loving sex into their marriages.
+These dating/cheating sites offer a facsimile of it, where they find people who will talk with them, and make them feel special in some way.
 Sexual energy, even if not acted on, fuels the strength of feeling.